 What are the advantages and disadvantages of investing in a Portuguese Golden Visa fund?

-To evaluate the advantages and disadvantages of fund investments, let’s compare it to the other two main routes to Golden Visa (residential and commercial real estate investments).
+To evaluate the advantages and disadvantages of fund investments, let’s compare it to the other popular routes to qualify for the Golden Visa.

 Advantages